Banjarbaru: Culture and entertainment

-There is only one mall in the city, QMall, which is located in the North Banjarbaru district, occupying 40 hectares of land.
+There is only one shopping mall in the city, QMall, which is located in the North Banjarbaru district, located on a 40 hectare plot of land.
 It is integrated with one hotel, Grand Dafam Q Hotel, which is connected to the mall itself.
 Several entertainment & amusement parks exist in the city, such as Amanah Borneo Park, Banua Labyrinth Park, Aquatica Waterpark, and QMall Waterboom.
 The city also has a public swimming pool owned by the city government named Idaman Public Swimming Pool.
 Mentaos Pine Forest, a 1,000 square kilometer city forest located in the North Banjarbaru district, is also a popular tourist destination.

 "Kampung Pelangi" (lit: rainbow village) has become a major tourist spot in the city.
 It is located on the edge of the Kemuning river, South Banjarbaru district.
 Previously a slum, it has been upgraded to showcase a waterfront, a better housing complex with parks, a pedestrian area, and WiFi corners.

 There is only one museum in the city, Lambung Mangkurat Museum, and it has several historical collections from the Banjar Sultanate era to the National Revolution.